Founded in 1824 by Sir Alexander Ramsey who was one of the people who had campaigned for the licensing of whisky making..

 Mothballed in 1926 it remains closed until 1939 when bought by Associated Scottish Distillers ltd.

-In 1952 a cooling ring was added to the spirit still in order to cool down the outside which in turn increased the condensation inside and only allowed the lighter vapour to rise and escape into the condenser..
+In 1952 a cooling ring was added to the spirit still in order to cool down the outside of the neck which in turn increased the condensation inside and only allowed the lighter vapour to rise and escape into the condenser..

 The distillery stops production of its own melting floor and soon after increases production with the addition of 2 more stills..